ucsb-cs56/w20/_lab/proj01.md

    Try clicking on the new menu item and see whether it works properly.

-6. Now add tests in `src/test/java/earthquakes/HomePageTest.java` that tests check whether thesse menu items are there.
+6. Now add tests in `src/test/java/earthquakes/HomePageTest.java` that tests check whether these menu items are there.
 Here is one example of such a test:

    ```